apache/couchdb-documentation/src/install/freebsd.rst

 **Be sure to complete the** :ref:`First-time Setup <install/setup>` **steps for a single node or clustered installation.**

-In case the install script fails to install a noninteractive user "couchdb" to be used for the database, the user needs to be created manually:
+In case the install script fails to install a non-interactive user "couchdb" to be used for the database, the user needs to be created manually:

 I used the ``pw`` command to add a user "couchdb" in group "couchdb":